DE/EN

 Christoph Schaub’s career begins during the youth movement in Zurich in the summer of 1980.
 While the city is in flames, he is on the road to film the riots.
 He captures what he and his peers are concerned with.
 His curiosity and his sense for moving scenes will both later approve to be the fundamental tools for his work.

-Together with his cinematic work, Christoph establishes with a group of like-minded individuals a cinema in the autonomous youth centre in Zurich (AJZ).
-Later it became the cinema Xenix which is still a popular program cinema space today..
+Together with his cinematic work, Christoph establishes with a group of like-minded individuals a cinema in the autonomous youth center in Zurich (AJZ).
+Later it became the cinema Xenix which is still a popular program cinema space today.
 He also cofounded the film production company Dschoint Ventschr AG (1989–1994) and another cinema in the district of Morgental in Zurich (1992–2002).
 Further, he is involved in building and opening the cinemas Riffraff and Houdini in Zurich as well as the cinema Bourbaki in Lucerne.
-Theses cinemas are run by the company Neugass Kino (PLC) founded in 1996, of which Christoph has been the president of the board until 2018.
-For a time, he collaborates also as a Board of the foundations Swiss Films and Zürcher Filmstiftung.
-Christoph is a member of the Swiss Film Academy, the European Film Academy (EFA) and the Asian Pacific Screen Academy (APSA).
+Theses cinemas are run by the company Neugass Kino (PLC).

 Press Kit